micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # I'll be talking about solving a problem

-- Going to go through a problem from beginning to end
+I'm going to go through a problem from beginning to end

-- I'l show what issues I ran into and how I solved them
+I'll show what issues I ran into and how I solved them

-- Will try to give just enough explanation of everything I use
+I will try to give just enough explanation of everything I use

-- There are many ways to achieve what I wanted, this is just one path!
+There are many ways to achieve what I wanted, this is just one path!

 ---